plancksecurity/foundation-planckJSONServerWrapper/README.md

 At the moment there exist two parameter type flags which are interpreted as bitfield, so they can be combined:

-* NoInput : This flags a parameter at the C side that shall not be exposed at the JSON side.
+* NoInput : This denotes a parameter at the C side that shall *not be exposed* at the JSON side.
 So the value cannot be specified by the client, it is provided by the JSON Server Adapter internally (e.g. for PEP_SESSION)